tomas-fryza/vhdl-course/Labs/02-logic/README.md

     end process p_stimulus;
 ```

 In VHDL, write a testbench and verify the correct functionality of the comparator for all input combinations.

-Update your local (not GitHub) `README.md` file with a screenshot of the simulation(s) and a link to your public EDA playground.
+Update your local (not GitHub) `Labs/02-logic/README.md` file with a link to your public EDA playground.

 ## Synchronize git